MS registries: putting people with MS at the heart of research

 UK MS Registry

-The UK MS Society encourages people with MS to help generate new research by contributing to the UK MS Register, which involves simply completing an online survey and taking part in a clinical study.
-The Register aims to vastly increase knowledge and understanding of fundamental questions about MS, such as how different types of MS affect different people, exactly how many people are living with MS across the UK and whether there could be regional differences in MS treatment.
+The UK MS Society encourages people with MS to help generate new research by contributing to the UK MS Register, which combines data from clinical visits with data gathered as PROs, through a web portal.
+People can also join additional studies by simply completing an online survey or by accepting an invitation to join in a clinical study.
+The Register aims to vastly increase knowledge and understanding of fundamental questions about MS, such as how different types of MS affect different people and whether there could be regional differences in MS treatment and care.

 The UK MS Society website explains, ‘the knowledge we gain from this study will also fuel campaigns for fair, relevant policy and improved healthcare for people living with MS.’